danialfarid/ng-file-upload/README.md

   Example: data: {rec: [file[0], file[1], ...]} sent as: rec[0] -> file[0], rec[1] -> file[1],...
     data: {rec: {rec: [f[0], f[1], ...], arrayKey: '[]'} sent as: rec[] -> f[0], rec[] -> f[1],...*/
   arrayKey: '[i]' or '[]' or '.i' or '' //default is '[i]'
+  method: 'POST' or 'PUT'(html5), default POST,
+  headers: {'Authorization': 'xxx'}, // only for html5
   withCredentials: boolean,
   /*
   See resumable upload guide below the code for more details (html5 only) */